blockspacer/image-test/README.md

 ## Building for Linux, Mac, and the web

-There are two [makefiles](https://en.wikipedia.org/wiki/Makefile) depending on whether you're building for the web or your actual computer, with convenience two-letter shell scripts `bw` and `bn` (for 'build web' and 'build native') which you might want to make executable and copy into somewhere visible to your command line's `PATH` variable.
+There are two [makefiles](https://en.wikipedia.org/wiki/Makefile) depending on whether you're building for the web or your actual computer, with convenience invocation scripts `bw` and `bn` and `rn` and `bnr` (for 'build web', 'build native executable', 'run native', and 'build and then run native') which you might want to make executable and copy into somewhere visible to your command line's `PATH` variable.

 The desktop versions of the makefile will work on both Mac and Linux, but you may need to edit the hardcoded library locations (i had difficulties geting `pkg-config` to find GLFW in the Mac); these are marked with a triple star *** comment in the file.